 Why Use Microsoft 365 Apps

-With the rich amount of tools, features, and functionalities, Microsoft 365 Apps enable a new way of increasing productivity in the workplace.
+With the rich number of tools, features, and functionalities, Microsoft 365 Apps enable a new way of increasing productivity in the workplace.
 It is ideal for an organization that wants to take their company towards success and benefit from the latest features and security updates along with consistent tech support.
 With Microsoft 365, you also get extra online storage and cloud-connected features that let you collaborate on a file in real-time.
 With a subscription, you'll always have the latest features, fixes, and security updates along with perennial tech support at no extra cost.
 Also, you can use one license on up to five devices.
 This includes PC's, Mobile devices, macs, and tablets.

 Here's a quick overview of the amazing apps that Microsoft 365 offers in various plans.

 Office 2019 is the standalone version of the office suite.
-All you need to do is buy it once with upfront payment for one PC or Mac - and the copy is yours forever.
-The downside is that you get this version without any upgrade options and very limited security upgrades.
+All you need to do is buy it once with an upfront payment for one PC or Mac - and the copy is yours forever.
+The downside is that you get this version without any upgrade options and extremely limited security upgrades.
 You would have to buy Office for use on another device again at full price when the newer versions come out.
 Also, the installation process is a little difficult.
 You would have to have at least some knowledge if you’re doing it yourself.

-Office 2019 is considerably less powerful than Microsoft 365.
+Office 2019 is less powerful than Microsoft 365.
 There’s nothing new in Office 2019 that hasn’t already been available for quite some time to millions of Microsoft 365 subscribers, and in fact, Microsoft left several features out of Office 2019 that it had introduced in Microsoft 365 over the past few years.
-None of the Office 2019 apps offers the extremely useful AutoSave feature available in Office 365; it makes sure you don’t lose the latest edits to your files and lets you examine, use and revert to older versions of your files.
+None of the Office 2019 apps offers the extremely useful AutoSave feature available in Office 365; it makes sure you don’t lose the latest edits to your files and lets you examine, use, and revert to older versions of your files.

 Now, the capabilities and differences.